Dokkedal/dcm2reg/docs/source/index.rst

 The contributions of the data science students can be generally summarised as
 follows:

-* Splitting the conversion script into several restructured ones and exporting scan selections to an Excel-file to allow for manual checking and control.
+* Splitting the conversion script written by Jintao into several restructured ones and exporting scan selections to an Excel-file to allow for manual checking and control.
 * Flagging issues with scans for conversion.
 * Handling errors and changing decisions for scan selection.
 * Writing functions to evaluate registration of images based on a metric score.